Home/Compare/nanoclaw vs learn-claude-code

 Which is better maintained, nanoclaw or learn-claude-code?

-nanoclaw: Very active. learn-claude-code: Active.
+nanoclaw: Very active. learn-claude-code: Very active.
 Compare maintenance labels, days since push, and release cadence in the trust section below - stars alone do not measure maintenance.

 Where are the full trust reports for nanoclaw and learn-claude-code?

-GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: nanoclaw: /tools/nanocoai-nanoclaw/trust; learn-claude-code: /tools/shareai-lab-learn-claude-code/trust.
+GraphCanon publishes per-repo trust reports with dated maintenance, provenance, and scan summaries: nanoclaw trust report; learn-claude-code trust report.